US sales tax in Ecwid

 Once the automatic tax rates are enabled, your store will charge a precise tax rate depending on where you and your customer are located.

 By default, the same standard tax rate of your store’s region applies to all the products.
 If some of your products are taxed differently (e.g., they are tax-exempt), you can change the tax rate for them.

 If you don't want to charge taxes on some of your customers, e.g., non-profit organizations or wholesalers, it also can be done easily.
 Just mark them as tax exempt on the "Customers" page in your Control Panel.
 Refer to this article for more details: Tax exempt customers in Ecwid.

 Generally, you only have to collect and report sales taxes in the state where your business resides.
-But more precise rule here is the following one: if your company has a physical presence in a state, such as a store, office or warehouse, you must collect applicable state and local sales tax from your customers in that state.
-In legal terms, this physical presence is known as "nexus".
+But the more precise rule here is that if your company has a physical presence in a state or an economic connection to it, you must collect applicable state and local sales tax from your customers in that state.
+In legal terms, this connection is known as "nexus".
 You may have more than one nexus when selling online.

-Each state defines nexus differently, but all agree that if you have a store or office of some sort, a sales tax nexus exists — and you need to charge and report tax there.
+Each state defines nexus differently, but all agree that if you have a store or office, a sales tax nexus exists — and you need to charge and report tax there.
 However, nexus is more than that.
 Having employees or warehouses in a state may also create nexus; the same goes for having a certain amount of sales ("economic nexus").
-If you are uncertain whether or not your business qualifies as a physical presence, you should contact your state's revenue agency.
-Read this article for more details on the matter: http://blog.taxjar.com/sales-tax-nexus-definition
+If you are uncertain whether or not your business has a nexus in a certain state, you should contact that state's revenue agency or a tax professional.
+Read this article for more details on the matter: https://www.taxjar.com/sales-tax/nexus

 By default, Ecwid detects your nexus state from your store address and, once you have automatic taxes enabled, it will calculate tax rates accordingly.
 If you have only one nexus, just enable automatic taxes and it's all set.